List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Nisutlin [Car #272] was a loanword used by the Tagish Indians.
 Its origin had been neither Tagish nor Tlingit.
 (The original Tlingit name for the Nisutlin River had been Héen Tlein [Big River].)
 The name Nisutlin was borrowed from a Southern Tutchone phrase which means strong flow.
 Nisutlin Bay located at Alaska Highway kilometer 1243.

 Norcom [Steam-Stern Wheel Boat] was named for the Northern Commercial Co., an affiliate of the Northern Navigation Co.

 "Norse River" [Car #306] was a misspelling of Nourse River, which had been named for Prof. Joseph E. Nourse (1819-1889), U.S. Navy.
 River mouth located at Chilkoot Trail Mile 7.2.

 Octopus Lake [Car #507] is a metaphoric name, which refers to the lake’s "many arms."
-Sounds like the translation from a Tlingit metaphoric name.
+Circumstantial evidence suggests that it is a translation of the corresponding Tlingit metaphoric name.
 Octopus Lake is just east of Summit Lake at White Pass.
 Its surface elevation is 15 feet above Summit Lake's.
 Octopus Lake extends between Mile Post 21.2 (Divide) and Mile Post 22.5.

 Partridge Lake [Car #505] was named for Otto H. “Swampy” Partridge (1855-1930), who constructed three small steamboats near this lake in 1898 (Flora, Ora, and Nora).

-Pavey [Mile Post 46.4 Station] was named for Francis Pavy (1837-1902), an associate of Charles Colin MacRae, both investors in the WP&YR.
+Pavey [Mile Post 46.4 Station] was named for Francis Pavy (1837-1902), an early investor in the WP&YR.

 Peace River [Car #330] was named for the peace treaty made in 1781 along the shores of this river, near its mouth (near Peace Point, Alberta).
 This treaty settled a territorial war between the Cree and Dane-zaa (Beaver) Indians.
 River located at Alaska Highway kilometer 55.4.